mtiller/ModelicaBook/text/source/components/connectors/annotations.rst

 The "diagram" representation, on the other hand, is used to represent the view of a component from the "inside".
-The diagram representation is generally used to include additional graphical documentation about the Modelica component that would too details for the "icon" view.
+The diagram representation is generally used to include additional graphical documentation about the Modelica component that would be too detailed for the "icon" view.

 A definition's graphical appearance in an "icon" layer is specified by the ``Icon`` annotation (briefly touched on in our :ref:`graphical-connectors` discussion earlier).
 Not surprisingly, a definition's graphical appearance in the "diagram" layer is specified by the ``Diagram`` annotation.
-Both of these are annotations that appear directly in the definition and not associated with existing elements like declarations or ``extends`` clauses.
+Both of these are annotations that appear directly in the definition and are not associated with existing elements like declarations or ``extends`` clauses.

-Generally speaking, most definitions include an "icon" representation but only a few bother to include a "diagram" representation.
+Generally speaking, most definitions include an "icon" representation, but only a few bother to include a "diagram" representation.
 However, it turns out that despite being rendered in different contexts, the specification of graphical appearance is identical between them.